oeg-upm/bimerr-occupant-behavior/README.md

-# Occupancy Behavior Ontology
+# Occupancy Profile Ontology
-This repository contains the code and documentation generated for the Occupancy Behavior ontology which is available at: https://bimerr.iot.linkeddata.es/def/occupancy-profile
+This repository contains the code and documentation generated for the Occupancy Profile ontology which is available at: https://bimerr.iot.linkeddata.es/def/occupancy-profile

 Current version of the ontology model